-Darlene began working at RIBC in 1983 as a Medical technologist in the Main Laboratory, then became Assistant Supervisor.
-She held Director level positions at RIBC in Laboratory and Hospital Services prior to becoming Vice President of Quality in 2012.
+Darlene Folan began working at RIBC in 1983 as a Medical Technologist in the Main Laboratory and then became Assistant Supervisor.
+She held Director level positions at RIBC in Laboratory and Hospital Services before becoming Vice President of Quality in 2012.

-Darlene holds a BS in Biology from Eastern Connecticut State University and a medical technology certificate from Bridgeport Hospital.
+Darlene holds a Bachelor of Science in Biology from Eastern Connecticut State University and a medical technology certificate from Bridgeport Hospital.

 “Being a part of RIBC is more than just a job for me; it is providing service to the people in our community in a way that directly impacts their lives.”

 Jill Alberigo began working at RIBC in 1998 as a Medical Technologist in the Main Laboratory, performing blood product quality control and infectious disease testing.